not-fl3/macroquad-website/content/articles/java.md

 authors = ["Fedor"]
 +++

-Miniquad allows seamless integration of Java code, intagrating java compilation into a rust build pipeline.
-This article use a native file dialog as an example.
+Miniquad allows seamless integration of Java code, intagrating Java compilation into a rust build pipeline.
+This allows *quad project to get access to any Android APIs and an option to integrate any third-party Java libraries.

+The article use a native file dialog as an example.

 Code is available here: